dudasa949/vgavalhalla-1/README.md

 # vgavalhalla-1
-The first, not even half-done code of "VGAValhalla".
+An early phase of "VGAValhalla".